5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • AOD9604: ~2kg advantage over placebo at 12 weeks (trial data)

-• CJC/Ipamorelin: Gradual recomposition over 3-6 months (widely reported)
+• CJC/Ipamorelin: gradual recomposition over 3-6 months (widely reported)

-• MOTS-c: Improved metabolic markers and gradual body composition changes
+• MOTS-c: improved metabolic markers and gradual body composition changes

 Finding Quality Peptides